 • Red, watery eyes

-• Distinctive red rash, usually starting on the face and spreading to the rest of the body
+• Distinctive red rash, usually starting on the face at the hairline and spreading to the rest of the body (the rash typically starts several days after the above symptoms develop)

-• Encephalitis, an inflammation of the brain, can occur in about one in every 1,000 cases of measles.
+• Encephalitis: Swelling of the brain can occur in about one in every 1,000 cases of measles.

-• Subacute sclerosing panencephalitis (SSPE), a fatal degenerative disease of the central nervous system that develops seven to 10 years after the person has measles, even though they seem to have fully recovered.
+• Subacute sclerosing panencephalitis (SSPE): A condition affecting the brain and nerves that gets worse over time and is life threatening.
+SSPE can develop seven to 10 years after a person has measles, even though they seem to have fully recovered.

-• Blindness can occur due to damage to the eyes, especially in vitamin A-deficient populations.
+• Blindness: Loss of vision can occur due to damage to the eyes, especially in vitamin A-deficient populations.

 If you are exposed to measles, it is important to monitor for symptoms due to the incredibly contagious nature of the virus.
-Vaccination with the measles-mumps-rubella (MMR) vaccine significantly reduces your risk of contracting the virus.
-Infants, pregnant women and individuals with weakened immune systems should seek medical advice immediately if exposed, as they may require additional intervention to prevent complications.
+Most people will develop symptoms 10 to 12 days after exposure.
+Vaccination with the Measles-Mumps-Rubella (MMR) vaccine significantly reduces your risk of getting measles.
+Infants, pregnant women and individuals with weakened immune systems should seek medical advice immediately if exposed, as they may require additional care to prevent complications.

 Measles Outbreaks and Cases